From Abandoned Brickyard to World's Top Geotourism Destination

 More than 16 hectares / 40 acres of damaged land with collapsing buildings is what was left out after Don Valley Brick Works closed in 1984.

-Shorty after, a non-for-profit organization called Evergreen, took a lead in restoration of this place into something that the city would later be proud of.
+Shortly after, a not-for-profit organization called Evergreen, took a lead in the restoration of this place into something that the city would later be proud of.

 Old quarry is no longer a mud hole, but a nice urban park.
-New trees were planted, the old wetland restored, walking trails paved.
-I haven't been there before, and was really impressed based what I'd seen.
+New trees were planted, the old wetland restored, and walking trails paved.
+I hadn't been there before and was really impressed based on what I'd seen.

 Can you guess what this is?

-Many old buildings were restored, and a few more built.
+Many old buildings were restored, and a few more were built.
 Inside Young Welcome Centre.

 A green wall.